kevinfiol/kevinfiol.github.io/content/blog/2026-01-01-2025-retrospective.md

 ## Things I plan to do in 2026

 * [ ] **Travel to Spain.** My wife and I are planning to travel to Spain in May-June.
-My wife has wanted to see to a Spanish-speaking country for several years, and I suggested Spain as a great place to start.
+My wife has wanted to see a Spanish-speaking country for several years, and I suggested Spain as a great place to start.
 The last time I had been to Spain was 2018, so it would be nice to revisit.
 I also have a few cousins who live in Barcelona, and it would be nice to catch up.

 * [ ] **Get back into gamedev.** As mentioned earlier, I hope 2026 is the year I finally get comfortable with game development as a hobby.